About Us

 inkfun@charter.net

-Located just a short drive north of Atlanta, you will find a one-of-a kind unique, fun destination for the entire family.
 Interactive Neighborhood for Kids, Inc. (INK), located in Gainesville, Georgia, is a hands-on Children’s Museum where children can role play and learn through practical experiences about being a banker, grocery store clerk, doctor, dentist and much more.
 All exhibits are designed to provide a unique experience and to actively engage young minds (not to mention, it’s just plain fun!).
-INK’s exhibits stimulate curiosity, motivate learning and provide an atmosphere where families can connect in meaningful ways.
-Our visitors have a blast pretending to be a real firefighter on our 1927 American LaFrance fire truck; or imagine they are a pilot in our very own 1955 rebuilt AreoCommander airplane; or pretend to be a doctor, a nurse, a teacher or even a grocery store clerk!
-The things you can see and do at INK are unlimited!
-Plus, our museum is the perfect place for your child’s birthday party; a have a variety of packages are available just right for you!
-INK’s gift shop features Melissa Doug toys, plush animals, puzzles and many other educational items.
+INK’s exhibits stimulate curiosity, motivate learning, and provide an atmosphere where families can connect in meaningful ways.

 info@lakelaniercvb.com